xu-jiayao/xu-jiayao.github.io/_pages/about.md

   </center>
   <br>

-  **On the other hand, reconstruction is an NP-hard problem, making real-time processing and achieving precise results challenging, thus becoming a primary bottleneck in CS applications.**
+  **On the other hand, reconstruction is an NP-hard problem, making real-time processing challenging, thus becoming a primary bottleneck in CS applications.**

    Two conditions are essential to guarantee successful reconstruction.
 The first is the sparsity of the original signal.
 Since image signals are dense, a transform matrix is introduced to sparsify the image signal.
 The second condition is the incoherence between the transform matrix and the measurement matrix.